HL7/fhir-sdoh-clinicalcare/input/pagecontent/index.md

 Currently, this IG is intended to support Patient Applications, Provider's Electronic Health Record(EHR) systems, Coordinating Platforms that intermediate between Providers and Community Based SDOH Service providers, and Community Based SDOH Service Providers.
 In the future Payer systems and governmental systems will be supported.
 The IG establishes a framework for SDOH-related interventions including:
 * capture of survey data from validated instruments
-* mapping the responses from assessments into observations, conditions, and goals using SDOH-relevant value sets using established standards (see [Mapping Support])
+* mapping the responses from assessments into observations, conditions, and goals using SDOH-relevant value sets using established standards (see [Mapping QuestionnaireResponses to FHIR Resources](assessment_instrument_support.html#mapping-questionnaireresponses-to-fhir-resources))
 * generating and monitoring referrals from providers and care coordinators for SDOH-related services provided by CBOs
 * capturing the results of the referrals as procedures